Non Exempt Salary: Everything You Need to Know

 What Duties Qualify as Exempt?

-The descriptions and job titles of an employee are not that helpful and do not have substantial influence when it comes to determining whether to classify an employee as exempt or nonexempt.
-An example of this would be, calling the CEO a janitor would not change the fact that he or she is the chief executive officer.
-Just like a secretary would still do the work of a secretary if he or she was called an administrative assistant.
+The descriptions and job titles of an employee are not that helpful and do not have substantial influence when it comes to determining whether to classify an employee as exempt or non-exempt.
+An example of this would be the fact that a secretary would still do the work of a secretary if he or she was called an administrative assistant.
 What is of the most significance when determining status is the consideration and work responsibilities the employee performs.

 Job duties that can receive payment as exempt come under three categorizations: